Educado-App/resources/PULL_REQUEST_TEMPLATE.md

 - [ ] Performance impact of the changes has been evaluated, if relevant.
 - [ ] Changes have been approved by Product Owner
 - [ ] Code has been analyzed with CodeScene
+- [ ] I have reviewed the pull request myself

 ## Screenshots (if applicable)